Marc Dann: Political career

-Attorney General
+Attorney general

-Dann announced his candidacy for Attorney General of Ohio on November 14, 2005, saying he would use the office to both help local police and prosecutors deal with street crime and to actively and aggressively pursue white collar criminals.
+Dann announced his candidacy for attorney general of Ohio on November 14, 2005, saying he would use the office to help local police and prosecutors deal with street crime, and to actively and aggressively pursue white collar criminals.

 Dann won 71% of the vote in the Democratic primary against former Cleveland Law Director Subodh Chandra.
 He won the general election in November 2006 by upsetting Ohio State Auditor Betty Montgomery, a former attorney general.
 In the general-election campaign, Montgomery tried to distance herself from the scandals of the Taft administration, while criticizing Dann for wanting to use the attorney general's office as a platform for activism.

 In a television advertisement, the Montgomery campaign attacked Dann for the above-mentioned 2004 reprimand and for defending a man convicted of showing nude pictures to children.
-Dann responded to the latter attack by saying he was simply doing his job as an attorney.
+He responded to the latter attack by saying he was simply doing his job as an attorney.

 Dann received 2.04 million votes to 1.83 million for Montgomery, a margin of 52% to 48%.
-He ran up huge margins in traditionally Republican areas and also won bellwether counties such as Franklin and Stark.
+He ran up huge margins in traditionally Republican areas, and also won bellwether counties such as Franklin and Stark.
 Before her defeat by Dann, Montgomery had never lost a statewide election and had been the top Republican vote-getter in the previous two non-presidential statewide contests.
-He was sworn in as the 47th Ohio Attorney General on January 8, 2007.
+Dann was sworn in as the 47th Ohio Attorney General on January 8, 2007.

 Controversies

 Dann had been questioned by some for supporting Capri Cafaro's successful bid to fill Dann's unexpired term in the state Senate.
 Cafaro, heiress to part of the Cafaro shopping-mall empire, had never won election to office.
 In addition, Cafaro's father, J. J. Cafaro, had pleaded guilty in 2001 to bribing then-Congressman Jim Traficant to push legislation that would benefit his aviation-equipment company.
 Capri, then in her early 20s, was president of the aviation company but was not charged with any wrongdoing.
 In a related trial, Capri testified she had never conspired with Traficant.

 As of October 18, 2006, the Cafaro family had contributed $30,500 to Dann's campaign for attorney general, in addition to the $26,000 they had donated to his state Senate campaigns.
 Of that money, $10,000 came from J. J. Cafaro.

 Dann defended his recommendation of Capri Cafaro by saying he believed she was the only qualified candidate to replace him.

-Dann faced criticism from the Mansfield News Journal and others for telling (Warren, Ohio) Tribune Chronicle reporter Steve Oravecz to "go ... fuck yourself" at a fundraiser for Democratic presidential candidate Barack Obama.
+Dann faced criticism from the Mansfield News Journal and others for telling (Warren, Ohio) Tribune Chronicle reporter Steve Oravecz to "go... fuck yourself" at a fundraiser for Democratic presidential candidate Barack Obama.

-According to the Associated Press, the Attorney General's office missed a legal deadline to join an appeal of a Medicaid-related court decision the state government opposes.
+According to the Associated Press, the attorney general's office missed a legal deadline to join an appeal of a Medicaid-related court decision the state government opposes.
 The deadline for filing the documents was Dann's inauguration day.
 The failure to join the appeal does not prevent the state from filing briefs in the case.